bibanon/chan.arc/chan-arc-spec.rst

 thumbs/
 ^^^^^^^
 This folder contains the original thumbnails posted in the thread.
 This folder must be included if possible.

-Images in this folder will be named by the post ID followed by the file extension of the image.
+Images in this folder will be named by the post ID followed by the file extension of the image, or of the form ``postid-filenumber.ext`` if there are multiple files attached to a single post, unless they are special files as described below.

 However, if there are special thumbnails, such as board or imageboard-specific spoiler thumbs that are linked in the thread, they may be named ``spoiler.ext``, ``spoiler-something.ext``, or whatever best represents the file.
 They must be put these in this folder if a post object in ``posts.json`` will refer to these in their ``thumb`` key.